-At Guide Dogs, we assist our alumni who have experienced access discrimination by providing resource materials, communicating with the specific companies or organizations denying access, and addressing access issues in public service announcements, interviews, conferences and literature.
+At GDB, we assist our alumni who have experienced access discrimination by providing resource materials, communicating with the specific companies or organizations denying access, and addressing access issues in public service announcements, interviews, conferences and literature.

 - An overview of the Americans with Disabilities Acts (ADA)